dev-ritik/dev-ritik.github.io/_posts/2020-05-17-HTTP---WebSockets.md

 time: 11
 ---

-In the last blog, [Simple Servers](https://medium.com/mobile-development-group/simple-servers-cc465f340658), I covered `sockets based communication`, which is very low implementation.
-Thus these are not the things you would be interacting with directly while writing servers today. _They probably would be `HTTP & HTTPS`!_.
+In our last tech rendezvous, we delved into the realm of [Simple Servers](https://medium.com/mobile-development-group/simple-servers-cc465f340658) and got cosy with sockets-based communication - the unsung heroes behind the scenes.
+But let’s face it, when it comes to writing servers today, it’s the dynamic duo of **HTTP** and **HTTPS** taking centre stage!

-Today, the world works on HTTP.
-The entire consumer internet infrastructure, with terabytes of data, moved across networks every second to these devices in our hands, is constituted mostly by HTTP & WebSocket.

-> OK! so how are they related to sockets?
-How is HTTP evolving?
-Is `WebSockets` the same as `Sockets`?
+> Picture this: the entire digital cosmos, with terabytes of data zipping around every second to the gadgets in our hands - it’s mostly all orchestrated by the magic of HTTP and WebSocket.
+But here’s the kicker - how do they tango with sockets?
+How is HTTP evolving, and is WebSocket just a fancy cousin of the classic socket?

-> I will explain the key concepts with examples related to them, while avoiding as much technical jargon as possible.
+Hold on tight as we demystify these web wonders!
+I’ll be your guide, unravelling the tech tapestry with real-world examples and steering clear of unnecessary tech mumbo-jumbo.
+Let’s embark on a tech exploration where complexity meets simplicity! 🚀🌐💡

 <!--break-->

 ## Prerequisites